A Minute With: Scarlett Johansson and the Black Widow

 A: "I had two days, so I had to learn it phonetically.
 I knew what I was saying but I had to be able to pronounce it and breathe some life into the lines so that it didn't sound like I was repeating some Berlitz tape.
 We hired this great Russian translator, and she worked with the dialogue coach.
 She was really expressive, which helped, so my mouth found the words in a way that didn't just sound like I was a parrot."

-Q: You often play with hair color in your movie roles.
+Q: You often play with hair colour in your movie roles.
 Did you enjoy being a redhead for the duration of the shoot?

 Q: You're the only female Avenger in the cast.
 Did your male co-stars treat you any differently because of that?